elenazavala/elenazavala/README.md

 ### Hi there 👋

-I'm Elena, a compSci student from Asuncion, Paraguay at the University of Kansas!
-I love 🔥 igniting 🔥  my creative side by turning science and technology into an art.
+i'm Elena, a compSci student from paraguay 🇵🇾 at the University of Kansas!
+I 🖤 igniting my creative self by turning science and technology into an art.
 I think that art is an essential investment in STEM and innovation, and I have always had a passion for creative practices such as dance, the movie & film industry and digital art.
 My goal has always been to crossover my artistic avocations with my love for science and technology.